Written and directed by Rusty Cundieff

 The Samuel Goldwyn Company

-Presented as a mockumentary, this film owes a lot of inspiration to the classic This Is Spinal Tap (some ads for the film even used the phrase “This Is Spinal Rap”).
-Like that film, this film shows a music group go on tour, break up over creative and personal issues, and eventually reunite.
-And as a parody of Spinal Tap’s story that all of that bands drummers end up dying under mysterious circumstances, this groups managers (who are all White men, of course) have a history of getting shot and killed under mysterious circumstances.
+Presented as a mockumentary, this film owes a lot of inspiration to the classic film This Is Spinal Tap (some ads for the film even used the phrase “This Is Spinal Rap”).
+Like that film, this film shows a music group going on tour, breaking up over creative and personal issues, and eventually reuniting.
+And as a parody of Spinal Tap’s story that all of that band’s drummers end up dying under mysterious circumstances (like spontaneous combustion or choking on their own vomit), this group’s managers (who are all White men, of course) have a history of getting shot and killed under mysterious circumstances.

-Kasi Lemmons plays Nina Blackburn, the filmmaker who is making this documentary about the gangsta-rap group N.W.H., which stands for Niggas With Hats, and consists of rappers Ice Cold (Rusty Cundieff), Tasty-Taste (Larry B. Scott), and their D.J.
+Kasi Lemmons plays Nina Blackburn, the filmmaker who is making this documentary about the gangsta-rap group N.W.H., which stands for Niggas With Hats and consists of rappers Ice Cold (Rusty Cundieff), Tasty-Taste (Larry B. Scott), and their D.J.
 Tone Def (Mark Christopher Lawrence).
-Through interviews and flashbacks Nina explores the history of the group, how they all met, and then their various struggles to get their music played, switching through several record labels, and battling censorship.
-Despite their materialistic, violent, and vulgar lyrics, Ice Cold always tries to spin the group’s message as having a deeper politic and socially conscious message.
-Such as in this scene (contains NSFW language):
+Through interviews and flashbacks, Nina explores the history of the group, how they all met, and then their various struggles to get their music played, switching through several record labels, and battling censorship.
+Despite their materialistic, violent, and vulgar lyrics, Ice Cold always tries to spin the group’s message as having a deeper political and socially conscious message.
+Such as in this scene (which contains NSFW language):

 This film is intelligent and funny with over-the-top humor that verges on slapstick without being silly.
 It’s a shame that it’s been so overlooked.